 Definitely!
 It has opened up the world of music, to find and explore much more than before.
 Both songs and artists.

-Jenny Ring is just one of the world-leading music supervisors taking part in Midem 2017’s Global Sync & Brands Summit.
+Numerous world-leading music supervisors will take part in Midem 2017’s Global Sync & Brands Summit.
 More info here…